 Freedom of Religion

-As of the present time there is no State Legislation yet in the Philippines recognizing the Union of people of the same sex and/or biological gender.
+As of the present time there is no State Legislation or Jurisprudence as of yet (2017) in the Philippines recognizing the Union of people of the same sex.
+There is also such state recognition or law yet recognizing the union of Transgender persons with their partners who might be construed by society and state also as a same sex union.

 The Holy Union conducted by MCC Quezon City is a religious ceremony that blesses, celebrates and affirms the love and commitment of persons wishing to declare their vows of life-long loving partnership and loyalty to one another.